ortus-boxlang/bx-esapi/readme.md

 <p>&nbsp;</p>

-This module provides ESAPI functionality for stronger, more secure applications.
-This module is part of the [BoxLang](https://boxlang.io/) project.
+This module provides ESAPI functionality for stronger, more secure applications in BoxLang based on the OWASP ESAPI project: https://owasp.org/www-project-enterprise-security-api and OWASP AntiSamy project: https://owasp.org/www-project-antisamy/

+It includes encoding, decoding, and sanitization functions to help protect your application from common security vulnerabilities.
+It also includes the AntiSamy library for cleaning up HTML content.

+Once installed, several built-in-functions and components will be available for use in your BoxLang code.

 ## BIFs

+Here are the built-in-functions (BIFs) that are available in this module:

 ### Encoding